clarionut/Quad_Quantiser/README.md

 At present the quantisation is limited to the conventional western 12-semitone scale.
 One obvious extension is to include less conventional scales - e.g. quarter tone or Bohlen-Pierce.

-This design and its associated software are released under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA) 4.0 Deed.
+This design and its associated software are published under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA) 4.0 Deed.